theory/justatheory/content/post/past/bricolage/bricolage-summer-of-code-winners.md

 The other projects I wanted to get but could not were:

--   Ad Bulk Edik, Bulk Media Upload, and Site Tags, by Andreas Hofmeister
+-   Add Bulk Edit, Bulk Media Upload, and Site Tags, by Andreas Hofmeister
 -   Element Occurrence Specification, by Christian James Muise
 -   Add JSP Templating, by Adrian Fernandez
 -   Update and Modernize the Installer, by Yiannis Valassakis